jimu-dev/sac-custom-widget-ui5/README.md

 # Getting Started

+`json` files in this repository.
+There is only 1 step you should do before using these Custom Widget:

-Upload the json files to your SAP Analytics Cloud.
+* Upload the json files to your SAP Analytics Cloud.

-And then enjoy the Analytic Application with custom widgets!
+Then enjoy the Analytic Application with custom widgets!

+All js files are bundled, and depolyed by a global cdn. https://dist.jimuu.dev/sac-jimu/jimu-ui5-webcomponents.bundle-main.js

 # Widgets list